brendanheywood/moodle-tool_cloudmetrics/README.md

 ### Metrics

-The plan is to have different sources of metrics, possible
+The plan is to have different sources of metrics, and 3rd party plugins can define their own metrics.

 ### Collectors